loftwah/linux-for-pirates/README.md

 SSH is widely used by IT professionals, developers, and system administrators to remotely manage servers and other computer systems.
 It is a secure and convenient way to access and control remote computers, and is an essential tool in the pirate's toolkit.
 Arrr!

+#### SSH Keys

+SSH keys are a type of secret code that can be used to authenticate a user when connecting to an SSH server.
+SSH keys are a more secure alternative to passwords, as they are much harder to guess or brute force.

+When you connect to an SSH server, you are prompted to enter a username and password, or to provide a private key for authentication.
+If you provide a private key, the SSH server will use the corresponding public key to authenticate you.
+If the public key matches the private key, you will be granted access to the server.

+SSH keys are widely used by IT professionals, developers, and system administrators to remotely manage servers and other computer systems.
+They are a more secure alternative to passwords, and are an essential tool in the pirate's toolkit.
+Arrr!

+#### SSH Port Forwarding

+SSH port forwarding is a feature that allows you to forward traffic from a local port to a remote port on an SSH server.
+This can be useful for accessing services that are only available on a remote server, such as a web server or database.

+When you connect to an SSH server, you are prompted to enter a username and password, or to provide a private key for authentication.
+Once authenticated, you can use the command line to execute commands on the remote server, just as if you were sitting in front of it.

+SSH port forwarding is widely used by IT professionals, developers, and system administrators to remotely manage servers and other computer systems.
+It is a secure and convenient way to access and control remote computers, and is an essential tool in the pirate's toolkit.
+Arrr!

 ### SSL Certificates

 SSL (Secure Sockets Layer) certificates be a type of digital certificate that be used to establish a secure, encrypted connection between a web server and a client, such as a web browser.
 This be makin' it more difficult for third parties to intercept or tamper with the communication between the server and client.